This post may contain affiliate links. Please see our privacy policy for details.

 Budget-friendly.
 Using pantry staples, ground beef and rice, this dish can easily feed a family of four without breaking the bank.

 Flexible recipe.
-Any lingering veggies (ex. chopped bell peppers, carrots or broccoli florets) can be thrown right in for a great clean-out-the-fridge meal.
+Throw in any lingering veggies (ex. chopped bell peppers, carrots or broccoli florets) for an easy clean-out-the-fridge meal.

 In a small bowl, whisk together brown sugar, soy sauce, sesame oil, red pepper flakes and ginger.